boyloe/Oyloe-Inventory-Management-frontend/README.md

 ![Create Delivery Ticket gif](https://media.giphy.com/media/IlABEFlc5xMWpZvIgN/giphy.gif)

 ### Input Daily Inventory
 User can click on "Input Daily Inventory" to load the inventory screen.
-On this screen, all products currently on location will be listed with their name, a short description of the product, and the quantity from the previous day.
+On this screen, all products currently on location will be listed with their name, a short description, and the quantity from the previous day.
 User can input inventory quantities on each product card to update the current quantity available on location.
 Once all product quantity changes have been entered, user can hit "Submit Daily Inventory" to submit inventory changes.

 ![Input Daily Inventory Video gif](https://media.giphy.com/media/fFump5Og2U4tfSb2Cy/giphy.gif)

 ## Challenges
 Implementing Typescript for the first time was difficult.
 I had to develop custom data types for all of the product info that was being fetched from my back end.
 I found the documentation for Typescript to be extremely helpful in determining the best way to implement my custom typing.
-Coming from React to React Native also brought some unique challenges as far as styling.
+Coming from React to React Native also brought some unique styling challenges.
 Styling for a mobile device requires a different approach then in browser style.
 I was able to use a great styling library called React Native Elements to implement my design.

 ## Future Implementation
- - User can add custom products to directly to delivery tickets for abnormal deliveries
+ - User can add custom products directly to delivery tickets for abnormal deliveries
  - User can be tied to more than one inventory to manage multiple locations from one account
  - Product quantity changes will be optimistically rendered on inventory screen